Register of New Zealand

 He was a leader of St Johns Senior Bible Class for a number of years; he resigned from

-Trust senior position to study for ministry - at senior age.
+Public Trust senior position to study for ministry - at senior age.

 Theological Hall, Dunedin 1929-31